mdrichardson/treat-dispenser-new/src/README.md

 - [ ] Store variable values in web database and have Photon request them at startup
 - [ ] Add websocket capability to Photon and app for faster communication
 - [ ] Move all of the photon functions into the server for better security and for limiting demo requests
+- [ ] Further modularize JavaScript functions by using setters and getters for better security.
+Prevent user from changing values in the console.
+Angular components might already prevent this.
+Need to research.